-After setting a password, you see this menu, allowing you to select the password security types you want to use.
+After setting a password, you see the Password Protect menu.
+Select the password security types you want to use.

 If you do not see this menu, hold down the Freeze button on the remote control for five seconds until the menu appears.